Bourdon Effect, Restrained and Unrestrained Pipes

 E – Modulus of Elasticity

-Pipe cross-section area is
+Pipe cross-section area:

 D – Pipe Outer Diameter